 Ways to Keep Frogs Away: Lawn Maintenance

 Frogs prefer living in very moist, densely forested areas to hide from predators.
 Keeping your lawn well-maintained will go a long way in keeping frogs away from your yard.
-Mow your lawn regularly, keep any large plants and shrubs trimmed, and keep clutter like lawn decorations to a minimum wherever possible for best results.
+Mow your lawn regularly, keep any large plants and shrubs trimmed, and keep clutter-like lawn decorations to a minimum wherever possible for best results.

-For the most part, the only time you’ll find frogs out in the open is when it’s raining or at night when humidity in the air is higher than usual.
+For the most part, the only time you’ll find frogs out in the open is when it’s raining or at night when the humidity in the air is higher than usual.
 Otherwise, they mostly stay hidden!
 Some of their preferred hiding spots include trees, bushes, underneath rocks and logs, and areas with a lot of moss.

 You can cut down on the number of hiding places for frogs by keeping your lawn trimmed, mowed, and generally well-manicured.
 If you have a lot of lawn decorations, consider getting rid of some of the ones that provide lots of nooks and crannies for frogs to climb in.
 Additionally, keep weed growth in your garden to a minimum and make sure any decorative plants are pruned regularly.